ALLENDE123X/AginnoOpen/README.md

 # Aginno Open

 A general-purpose AI agent framework, starting with an intelligent web research assistant.
-Powered by GPT-4 and Serper.dev.
+Powered by GPT-4o Mini and Serper.dev.

 ## 🧠 Project Overview